 “Let there be nothing to fear but FEAR itself”

-FIRST® also encourages “gracious professionalism” as a way of life in the FIRST® community.
-Gracious professionalism values the community, encourages a positive working environment and emphasizes the value and the respect of others.
+FIRST® encourages “gracious professionalism” as a way of life in the FIRST® community.
+Gracious professionalism values community engagement, encourages a positive, proffesional working environment, and emphasizes the value and the respect of others.

 “To transform our culture by creating a world where science & technology are celebrated and where young people dream of becoming science and technology leaders.”

-The build season starts when the rules of the game are announced in January and it lasts for six weeks.
-At the end, the robots are shipped to the competition sites.
-Then the teams go on to their competition site to compete among many different teams to determine which team will rise to the top.
+The build season starts when the rules of the game are announced worldwide in January.
+After six weeks of intense design and manufacturing, all teams and their robots travel to competitions to compete against each other to determine which alliance of teams will rise to the top.